bryanmilesk2020/cis4390_BM_SL/docs/design/blockchain_ledger_design.md

 ### Chain integrity rules

 1. If the hash of a document in a block is recomputed, it must equal the hash already stored in the document_hash variable located in the business data of the block.
-2. The previous_hash must be equal to the hash of all the contents in the previous block.
+2. The previous_hash must be equal to the hash of all the contents in the previous block, with the exception of the genesis block.
-3.
+3. Genesis block will have a hard-coded value for the "previous_hash" field/variable of 0.
+4. Timestamp cannot be less than the timestamp of the previous block.
+Nor can it have a value that would be in the future at that point in time when the block is created.
+5. Business/block validation.
+All required fields must be filled, no negative transactions, all documents must have a document hash and all blocks must have a block hash before being appended to the chain.
+6. Corrections must be a new block since previous blocks that are already appended cannot be edited.
+7. ** Any user that is logged in as a business-owner or manager is allowed to append blocks/upload documents.
+Though, business-owners will approve the upload.